EvansSchoolPolicyAnalysisAndResearch/375-AgQuery/README.md

 If you are new to this project you can follow along with instructions below to get set up with a working version of the website on your personal computer.
 If you are trying to set up a server using this code please make sure to follow best industry practices.
-Setting up your server in this manner is insecure, but for local testing it will work.
+Setting up a web-accessible server in this manner is insecure.
 If you wish to deploy this software on your server please consult a professional.

 These instructions assume you have some familiarity with the command line.
 While some of these steps may be completed using a graphic interface, many of